d3noob/awesome-raspberrypi/README.md

 * [Pi-hole](https://pi-hole.net/) - A black hole for internet ads.
 * [Limelight: Who needs a Steam machine when you have a pi?](https://www.raspberrypi.org/blog/limelight-who-needs-a-steam-machine-when-you-have-a-pi/) - Blogpost about the Nvidia in-house streaming service Limelight running on a Raspberry Pi.
 * [Planning lunch with a Slackbot on resin.io](https://resin.io/blog/planning-lunch-with-a-slackbot-on-resin-io/) - Nodejs Slackbot that runs on a Raspberry Pi hosted on Resin.
+* [Raspberry Pi: Measure, Record, Explore](https://leanpub.com/RPiMRE/read) - A guide to Measuring the world, recording the data and displaying it graphically with a Raspberry Pi

 ## Contributing
 Contribution guidelines can be found [here](/CONTRIBUTING.md)